FreedomIntelligence/CMB/README.md

 - description: case information;
 - QA_pairs: a series of diagnostic questions and corresponding standard answers;

+### Component
+CMB-test: CMB Medical Model Ability Evaluation Dataset
+- Data volume: 6 major items and 28 sub-items, each with 400 questions, a total of 11,200 questions, including single-choice and multiple-choice questions;
+- Evaluation basis: accuracy ranking;
+- Purpose: Multi-faceted evaluation of model capabilities;

+CME-test-qa: CMB Real Case Diagnostic Ability Evaluation Dataset
+- Data volume: 73 detailed textbook cases and diagnostic questions;
+- Evaluation basis: manual evaluation by professional doctors;
+- Purpose: To evaluate whether the model has clinical inquiry ability;

+CMB-test-zhenti: CMB test test dataset
+- Data volume: 3 major items and 9 minor items, 26 sets of questions, a total of 7051 questions;
+- Evaluation basis: whether the model passes the test (60 points);
+- Purpose: To evaluate whether the model can be deployed;

+CMB-val: CMB Few-shot data (with detailed analysis)
+- Data volume: each sub-item has 10 tracks, a total of 280 tracks;
+- Purpose: Few Shot;

+CMB-train: CMB training dataset
+- Data volume: 6 major items and 28 minor items, a total of 304,734 questions, including single-choice and multiple-choice questions, see /CMB-train/CMB-train-hierarchy.json for details;
+- Purpose: model medical knowledge injection

+### Directory Structure
+- Classification basis for major items: different types of clinical work, and special examinations [Medical postgraduate entrance examination questions] [Subject knowledge points inspection questions]

+- Classification basis for small items: different medical-related occupational grades (see [Grade Catalog](catalog.md) for details) [some distinctions between Chinese and Western medicine]

+- The complete topic summary is xxxx-merge.json; the directory structure is xxxx-hierarchy.json

 ## How to Evaluate and Submit on CMB